justeat/JE.IdentityServer.Security/README.md

 ## An OWIN Middleware component for an OpenIdConnect endpoint that provides the following a set of security features

+Currently targets IdentityServer3 v2.

 ### TL;DR

 ### Features

+A set of OWIN middleware components providing the following features:

 * Google Recaptcha for OpenIdConnect